 With her free hand, the wizard gestured strangely at the lock.
 At once, the glamour on it vanished.
 ‘There,’ she panted.
 ‘It’s done.’

-Jarad sliced her throat open with a quick strike, and let her corpse sag to the ground.
+Jorad sliced her throat with a quick strike, and let her corpse sag to the ground.
 ‘Told you, you go to Hjoll first.’
-He pried at the crude lock with the tip of his dagger, getting a satisfying click when the bolt shot open.
-He thrust the door open while his three companions watched.
+He pried at the crude lock with the tip of his dagger, getting a satisfying click when the bolt shot free.
+He thrust the door open while his three companions watched, weapons at the ready.
 There was nought inside but a single person, trussed up with strong cords, a black hood over their head.

 ‘All of this for one slave?’
 Bos asked, peering inside.

-‘Looks that way,’ murmured Jarad as he got inside.
-The prisoner was a slightly-built woman from her shape, attired in dark brown form-fitting leathers and a pair of supple black boots on her feet.
-Jarad lifted her up under the shoulders and shimmied her out of the carriage, where he took off her hood.
-Underneath was a very pretty woman in her late twenties, slender of face, full of lip with a striking pelt of almost silvery white hair, standing out markedly against the tawniness of her skin.
+‘Looks that way,’ murmured Jorad as he got inside.
+The prisoner was a slightly-built woman from her shape, attired in dark brown form-fitting leathers with a pair of supple black boots on her feet.
+Jorad lifted her up under the shoulders and shimmied her out of the carriage, where he took off her hood.
+Underneath that was a very pretty woman in her late twenties, slender of face, full of lip with a striking pelt of almost silvery white hair, standing out markedly against the tawniness of her skin.
 Her clear blue eyes flicked over the four men and a corner of her mouth turned up.

 ‘Things you find in the back of carriages,’ Bos remarked.